MrXmit/bao-recipe/README.md

 Each piece of this tech puzzle contributes uniquely to "Bao Recipe", making it the delectable treat it is.

 Got a soft spot for any of these technologies?
 Or maybe some suggestions for tools we might have missed?
 Let's chat!
 We're always game for some tech talk.

 ---
+### Attribution:
+- **Select2**: A significant part of the project's intuitive user experience comes from leveraging the features offered by [Select2](https://select2.org/).
+We're truly grateful to the entire Select2 community for developing and maintaining such a versatile tool.
+- **Personal Photoshop Skills**: The vibrant designs, intuitive layouts, and eye-catching visuals are testament to the hours of dedication and the unparalleled Photoshop expertise brought to the table.

+---